-Basically, the model assumes that waste can not be stored and has to be converted in accordance with the specified hourly input.
+Basically, the model assumes that waste cannot be stored and has to be converted in accordance with the specified hourly input.
 Consequently, the energy outputs are treated in the following way:

 Heat production for district heating is given priority along with solar thermal and industrial waste heat production.
-If such input can not be utilised because of limitations on demand and heat storage capacity, the heat is simply wasted.
+If such input cannot be utilised because of limitations on demand and heat storage capacity, the heat is simply lost.